 - 1 cup cucumber, chopped (peeled or unpeeled)

-- Place all the salad ingredients in a large bowl with the cooled croutons.
-Toss with enough dressing to coat, serve, and enjoy!
+- Place all the salad ingredients in a large bowl with the desired amount of croutons.
+Toss with enough dressing to coat, serve and enjoy!

-*For toasted pecans, toast the pecans on a rimmed baking sheet at 350 degrees for 8-10 minutes or until fragrant.
-For a time saver, I like to use pre-toasted pecan pieces at Trander Joe's.
+- For toasted pecans, place the pecans on a rimmed baking sheet at 350 degrees for 8-10 minutes or until fragrant.
+For a time saver, I like to use pre-toasted pecan pieces at Trader Joe's.

 Amount Per Serving: Calories: 275Total Fat: 17gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 13gCholesterol: 8mgSodium: 404mgCarbohydrates: 25gFiber: 3gSugar: 7gProtein: 7g